Aidabh/Aidabh/README.md

 ### ✨ Hello everybody 👋

-I’m currently working on coder and learning work with other people.
+I’m currently working on coding and learning work with other people.

 I’m looking to collaborate on deloper.